El Rostro Maya (Indian Nose) Hike in Lake Atitlán

 What to Wear & Pack for the Indian Nose Hike

-The elevation gain hiking up to Indian Nose can make it go from fairly warm to chilly, especially in the mornings when the sun isn’t yet shining.
+The elevation gain hiking up to Indian Nose can make it go from reasonably warm to chilly, especially in the mornings when the sun isn’t yet shining.

-Here is a quick and easy packing list for you to keep handy before setting out to on the Indian Nose hike.
+Here is a quick and easy packing list to keep handy before setting out on the Indian Nose hike.

 Please practice Leave No Trace!
 Whatever trash you pack in, be sure to pack out!
 Read more eco-friendly travel tips here.

-If you have any questions about hiking Indian’s Nose or what to do around the lake, be sure to check out my other guides to Guatemala and drop me a comment below!
+If you have any questions about hiking Indian’s Nose or what to do around the lake, check out my other guides to Guatemala and drop me a comment below!